 Opening up the top of the box, you are presented with two large closed-cell hard foam pieces that secure the case that is covered by a plastic bag.
-One nice touch is that one of the box flaps shows you how to get the case outside of the box.
+One nice touch is that one of the box flaps shows you how to get the case outside the box.
 Rather than trying to reach in trying to grab the case, you are supposed to turn the box upside-down and lift the box off of the case.

-The instructions for the case, are detailed pictures of the different features in the case.
-This is black and white but is a nice touch to still include detailed instructions about the different features of the case.
+The instructions for the case are detailed pictures of the different features in the case.
+This is black and white but is a nice touch to include still detailed instructions about the different features of the case.

 A Closer Look at the Case

-The top of the case perforated and has room for 3 X 120 mm fans.
+The top of the case is perforated and has room for 3 X 120 mm fans.
 It also has a nice large removable dust filter to keep the dust out of your case.

 The side panel is secured by two small thumbscrews.
 You won’t find any bulges or pop-outs to help with cable management.
-It’s ok, there is plenty of room behind the motherboard tray to route cables.
+It’s ok.
+There is plenty of room behind the motherboard tray to route cables.
 The rear of the case has mounts for a 120 mm fan that can be moved to make room for any clearance issues.

-Then there is your rear I/O cutout, your 8 pci slots and lastly your PSU bracket.
+Then there is your rear I/O cutout, your 8 PCI slots and lastly, your PSU bracket.

 A Closer Look at the inside

 Taking a look behind the right-side panel, you notice right away there is a foam piece that is holding the wrapped PSU cover plate.
 You also notice that there are a lot of cut-outs and tie-downs to be able to manage your cables.